 Says Jamie Breen, Assistant Dean, Berkeley MBA Programs for Working Professionals (including the Evening & Weekend MBA and the MBA for Executives Programs), “An MBA gives you a point of view across all the different functional areas of an organization—finance, marketing, and so forth—whether it’s for profit, nonprofit, or government.
 An MBA also gives you insight into different kinds of decision-making models and how you can use those levers in different situations.
 But I’ve seen hundreds of students go through our programs, and I think one of the most valuable things we do is teach them how to hold their own in just about any business conversation; that’s of tremendous value to both women and men.”

-Emilie Arel, MBA 12, a Berkeley Haas alumna and president and CCO of Casper, recalls the exact moment, while at Gap, that she realized she needed to up her game.
+Emilie Arel, MBA 12, a Berkeley Haas alumna and president and CCO of Casper, recalls the exact moment she realized she needed to up her game and get her MBA.
 “I remember sitting in a meeting and someone was talking about P/E ratios,” says Emilie.
 “I thought to myself, ‘I don’t really understand what they are saying—I think I need to get my MBA.’”
 Before her current role at Casper, she served as CEO of Fullbeauty Brands, CEO of Amazon’s Quidsi subsidiary, and vice president and general manager at Gap.

 Earning an MBA gave me the confidence to sit at the table."